robotarium/GRITSBotX_hardware_design/README.md

 # GRITSBotX_hardware_design
-Documentation relative to the GritsbotX robot
+Documentation relative to the GritsbotX robot circuit board, chassis, and assembly instructions.